Running events & activities

 WEBSITE - Guide to organising a community event (Gov.uk)

 This 'Can Do' guilde helps you to plan and run successful events with a minimum of red tape.
-If you are holding a particular type of event, help you to find the specific advice you need.
+If you are holding a particular type of event, this will help you to find the specific advice you need.

 WEBSITE - Eden Project Communities

 This inspirational website is full of ideas on how to make a positive change where you live.
 Wide range of step by step stages on running community/Neighbourhood events and projects from a walking bus, pop up shop, to a Street Party.

 Although this is an American site, it has loads of guidance on how to organise, launch and promote community based projects